ubports/docs.ubports.com/sdk/apps/qml/QtSensors/SensorGesture.rst

 This type provides notification when sensor gestures are triggered.

-The following QML code creates a "shake" and "SecondCounter" `SensorGesture </sdk/apps/qml/QtSensors/SensorGesture/>`__ QML type, and displays the detected gesture in a text type.
+The following QML code creates a "shake" and "SecondCounter" :ref:`SensorGesture <sdk_qtsensors_sensorgesture>` QML type, and displays the detected gesture in a text type.

 QtSensors.shake gesture is available with the Qt Sensors API, but the QtSensors.SecondCounter sensor gesture is provided as example code for